c-mandal/c-mandal.github.io/index.md

 In addition to coding, I love telling stories with illustration and data science.
 [Check out my projects.](./projects)

 I'm also TA for CS61B, Berkeley's Data Structures course.
+[Here my teaching materials!](./#teaching)

 I'm originally from Evanston, Illinois but have lived in 10 cities throughout my childhood.
 When I'm not working, I enjoy watching movies, drinking cold brew coffee, and reading sci-fi.